docker/awesome-compose/nginx-golang/README.md

   frontend:
     build: frontend
     ports:
-    - 8080:80
+    - 80:80
   backend:
     build: backend
 ```
 The compose file defines an application with two services `frontend` and `backend`.
-When deploying the application, docker-compose maps port 80 of the frontend service container to port 8080 of the host as specified in the file.
+When deploying the application, docker-compose maps port 80 of the frontend service container to the same port of the host as specified in the file.
-Make sure port 8080 on the host is not already being in use.
+Make sure port 80 on the host is not already being in use.

 ## Deploy with docker-compose